Camping at the Penola Coonawarra Acoustic Music Gathering Camping is available at McCorquindale Park (Penola Sports

 There are a limited number of powered sites available and these are set aside for performers and people with special needs.
 These are $20 per night but do not have running water.

-Campsites are available from the Tuesday to 14th to Tuesday the 21st of March 2023 .
+Campsites are available from the Tuesday 27th of February to Tuesday the 5th of March 2024.

 Standard sharing-camping-space-with-other-people code applies: